MSNLAB/SmartEye/README.md

   2. always_cloud_lowest_delay
   3. threshold_offload_policy
 For the "always_local_fastest_model" pocily, the video will be processed only in the edge with the fastest model.
-For the "always_cloud_lowest_delay" pocily, the video will be processed only in the cloud with the most precised model For the "threshold_offload_policy" policy, the video will be processed in both edge and cloud.
+For the "always_cloud_lowest_delay" pocily, the video will be processed only in the cloud with the most precise model.
+For the "threshold_offload_policy" policy, the video will be processed in both edge and cloud.

-You can choose one of these three policies by changing the label "control_policy" under the "edge-setting" in config/config.ini.
+You can choose one of these three policies by changing the label "control_policy" under the "edge-setting" in **config/config.ini**.

-Also, if you want to read the camera you have, please change the appropriate items in the label "camera-info" in the config/config.ini.
+Also, if you want to read the camera you have, please change the appropriate items in the label "camera-info" in the **config/config.ini**.